 "The future of work consists of learning a living"Marshal McLuhan, Canadian Scholar

 The last two decades have brought unprecedented change, and technology has evolved into so many aspects of our daily lives.
-Whether we’re asking Alexa to play us a tune, using our phone’s weather app to avoid a downpour, or marvelling at how our social media is filled with ads for things we were just chatting about, we’re embracing new technology every day, often without even realising it!
+Whether we’re asking Alexa to play us a tune, using our phone’s weather app to avoid a downpour, or marvelling at how our social media is filled with ads for things we were just chatting about.
+We’re embracing new technology every day, often without even realising it!
 We’ve quickly changed the habits of a lifetime because we’ve seen the benefits technology brings to our everyday lives.

-Humans are still the most valuable business asset and technology complements the work we do by automating mundane, repetitive tasks and making collaboration easier than ever.
+Humans are still the most valuable business asset.
+Technology complements the work we do by automating mundane, repetitive tasks and making collaboration easier than ever.
 With the right technology strategy in place, we’ll all have more time to focus on making a positive impact using skills that robots can’t replicate, like our imagination, emotional intelligence, determination and compassion.
 Best of all, advances in technology mean we may even have some more time to breathe in our working day!
 This is the future of work that benefits everyone.

-Find out More, on Demand
+Find out more, on demand

 In this engaging 45-minute session, we delve into the factors driving the future of work, including:

-The Consumer-led era:
+The Consumer-led era